-- A key strength of this fully up-to-date programme is that it is delivered by highly dedicated, multi-award-winning teaching and clinical staff of the University, with considerable input from hospital-based Regional Genetics Service clinicians and clinical scientists.
+- This is a fully up-to-date programme delivered by highly dedicated, multi-award-winning teaching and clinical staff of the University, with considerable input from hospital-based Regional Genetics Service clinicians and clinical scientists.

-- The MSc in Medical Genetics Teaching Staff were finalists in the 2013 UK-wide Prospects Postgraduate Awards for the category of Best Postgraduate Teaching Team (Science, Technology & Engineering), to recognise and reward excellence and good practice.
+- The MSc in Medical Genetics Teaching Staff have won the 2014 UK-wide Prospects Postgraduate Awards for the category of Best Postgraduate Teaching Team (Science, Technology & Engineering).
+These awards recognise and reward excellence and good practice in postgraduate education.

 - The close collaboration between university and hospital staff ensures that the MSc Medical Genetics provides a completely up-to-date representation of the practice of medical genetics and you will have the opportunity to observe during clinics and visit the diagnostic laboratories at the new Southern General Hospital laboratory medicine building.